 - 1. In exceptional cases, a student can submit a request for an extra exam possibility to be eligible for the final examination.
-For granting such a request the following criteria apply: - it must be the final study result to be obtained before graduation; - it must be a third-year course exam and in principle the student must have taken part in the last two exam opportunities for the exam for which the student is requesting another assessment.
+For granting such a request the following criteria apply: - it must be the final study result to be obtained before graduation; - the study delay, in case the exceptional assessment is not granted, must be at least one semester; - it must be a third-year course exam; - in principle the student must have taken part in the last two exam opportunities for the exam for which the student is requesting another assessment.

-Request for an exceptional assessment can be submitted to the Board of Examiners once all other credits of the programme have been earned.
+Request for an exceptional assessment can be submitted to the Board of Examiners as soon as applicable.